 Heart Valve Replacement Surgery

 The four heart valves are mitral, tricuspid, pulmonary, and aortic.
 The aortic and pulmonary valves have cusps flaps, while the mitral and tricuspid valves have leaflets.
-Flaps open and close once with each heartbeat, and blood flow from the heart to the body is disrupted when they don’t open or close properly.
+Flaps open and close once with each heartbeat, and blood flow from the heart to the body is disrupted when they don’t open or close correctly.

 The diseased or damaged valves are removed and replaced in heart valve repair or replacement surgery.
-Various surgical methods, such as open cardiac surgery or minimally invasive cardiac surgery, can be used to replace or repair heart valves.
+Various surgical methods, such as open cardiac surgery or minimally invasive cardiac surgery, can replace or repair heart valves.
 Your age, general health, and the sort and severity of your heart valve issue, among other factors, will determine the type of surgery necessary.

 Types of Valve Replacement Surgery